 After the expression evaluation/replacement, the value of the HtmlTextBox must be valid XHTML.

-The HtmlTextBox supports data-driven in-line fields, which are editable either in-place or through design-time editor, available directly in Visual Studio and the Standalone Report Designer.
+The HtmlTextBox supports data-driven in-line fields, which are editable either in-place or through a design-time editor, which is available in Visual Studio and the Standalone Report Designer.

 Enter accepts all changes.